utdata/regex-lesson/README.md

 ---

-I've started a backup version of this lesson that uses only VS Code and no internet, but it is incomplete.
+There is also a backup version of this lesson in case the internet is out.
+Start at